cardano-scaling/website/monthly/2025-02-monthly.md

 ### Incremental Cardano DB certification

 We have worked on the implementation of the client library, CLI and WASM to support the incremental Cardano DB certification.
-This allows the Mithril client to restore a partial Cardano database instead of the full one (by providing a range of immutable files):
+This feature allows the Mithril client to restore a partial Cardano database rather than the full one, by providing a range of immutable files:

 - Restoration up to a given immutable file
 - Restoration from a given immutable file